 4 Please refer here for eligibility for FEE-HELP

 Please note: international students should refer to this page to get an indicative course cost.

-Students undertake 500 hours of placement (minimum) in a setting that is relevant to social work practice.
+Students undertake at least 14 weeks FTE of placement.
 Placements are undertaken on a full-time basis.
-In some circumstances part time placements may be negotiated, subject to availability.
-Full time placements are undertaken over a period of 14 weeks.
-Students will also be required to attend preparation seminars and a field education placement interview in Semester 1.
-Special Note: There are compulsory preparation for placement seminars in March, April and June.
-Placement starts in July of each year.
+In some circumstances part-time placements may be negotiated, subject to availability.
+Full-time placements are undertaken over a period of 14 weeks.
+Students will also be required to attend preparation seminars prior to placement, some of these may occur in Semester 1.

 |Timetable||View the lecture timetable | View the full unit timetable|